Molecular-Nanophotonics/Building-pip-Packages/Sphinx-Documentation.md

 * :ref:`search`
 ```

-In `mypackage.py` you have to format your documentations as follows:
+For `autodoc` to recognize your documentation, your annoations in `mypackage.py` have to be formated follows:
 ```python
 def my_function(arg1, arg2, arg3):
     """